- Consistent finishing on all brass case parts

 The primary factor that you’ll need to consider when using your magnetic tumbler is its optimum capacity for polishing.

 The industrial magnetic tumbler has a capacity of up to 10kgs.

 However, for the desktop version, things are a bit different.

 The desktop magnetic tumbler is a bit lighter than the industrial one and can polish up to 1.3 kilograms of cartridge cases.

 The magnetic tumbler is a very robust machine, and it cleans your brass cases spotlessly and efficiently.

-When using the magnetic polishing machine, the media cleans the most intricate corners to ensure accuracy and easy reloading is achievable.
+When using the magnetic polishing machine, the media cleans the most intricate corners to ensure accuracy and easy reloading are achievable.